Assam Career : NERAMAC Guwahati Recruitment 2025

 Applications are invited for recruitment of various administrative positions or career in NERAMAC Guwahati Assam.

-North Eastern Regional Agricultural Marketing Corporation (NERAMAC) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of Business Development Associate on contractual basis.
+North Eastern Regional Agricultural Marketing Corporation (NERAMAC) Guwahati Assam is inviting applications from eligible candidates for recruitment to the posts or career of Project Officer-Fisheries on contractual basis.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!